deam65/Multithreaded-httpserver-loadbalancer/README.md

-# CSE-130: Principles of Complex Computer System Design
+# Multithreaded HTTP server and load balancer

-- This repo contains the most significant work I've completed during this course
+- This repo contains the most significant work I've completed during CSE-130 (Principles of Computer System Design)

 - I designed a multithreaded web server based on HTTP/1.1 protocol, which was able to process concurrent GET, PUT and HEAD requests.
 This server had the additional feature of logging hex-dumps, and support for health-checks using GET requests.
 After compiling, type "./httpserver [-l logfilename] [-N numthreads] (portnumber)" to run